Google's New 'Plus Codes' Are An Open Source, Global Alternative To Street Addresses - Slashdot

 The first four characters are the area code, describing a region of roughly 100 x 100 kilometers.
 The last six characters are the local code, describing the neighborhood and the building, an area of roughly 14 x 14 meters -- about the size of one half of a basketball court.
 The area code is not needed when navigating within a town, while another optional character can be appended to provide additional accuracy down to a 3 x 3 meter region.
 Users of Google Maps in India will be able to easily find the plus code for any area in the app, while the mapping service along with Search will support the entry of the new coordinate system.
 Plus codes for any location can also be found with this tool.

-Not invented here (Score:3, Insightful)
+Re: Not invented here (Score:3, Insightful)

 Re: (Score:2)